mikaylaedwards/heroku_app/README.md

-# Simple Flask app deployed on Heroku
+# Flask app deployed on Heroku

-This app takes input from the user and creates an interactive Bokeh graph using the specified input.
+This simple app takes input from the user and creates an interactive Bokeh graph using the specified input.

 [app](deployed_app.png)